Kala (comics)

-Kala is a fictional character appearing in American comic books published by Marvel Comics.
+Kala is a character appearing in American comic books published by Marvel Comics.

 Publication history

-She first appeared in Tales of Suspense #43 and was created by Stan Lee, Robert Bernstein, and Jack Kirby.
+She first appeared in Tales of Suspense #43 (July 1963) and was created by Stan Lee, Robert Bernstein, and Jack Kirby.

 Fictional character biography

 Kala is the Queen of the Netherworld, which is another name for the city of Netheria.
-Netheria was once a city on the continent of Atlantis, which was enclosed in an airtight dome to protect itself from the Deviant empire based in Lemuria.
+Netheria was once a city on the continent of Atlantis, which was enclosed in an airtight dome to protect itself from the Deviant empire located in Lemuria.
 The people excavated the foundations beneath the city to expand it below the ground, and discovered a way to recycle their air supply.
 When Atlantis sank in the great cataclysm, Netheria remained intact.
 Netheria sank to the bottom of the sea and further through it every year, in a huge cavern beneath the floor of the Atlantic Ocean, in part of what is now known as Subterranea.
 Its people renamed their kingdom the Netherworld, and themselves Netherworlders.
 Queen Kala sought to use her armies and highly advanced weaponry to conquer the surface world, and sought a means to transport them to the surface.
 Tony Stark became encased in a crystalline substance that sank into the Earth, transporting him to the Netherworld, after a guard and a scientist were teleported before him.
 Kala demanded that Stark create a means for her to bring her armies to the surface or else she would execute him and his two friends.
 It is revealed her General Baxu loves her due to her beauty, though he hates taking orders from a woman.
 Stark claimed he would help her, but needed a lab and solitude, which he was granted.
-Stark instead used the Netherworlders' laboratories to create a duplicate of his Iron Man armor and claimed Stark escaped and summoned him, using the armor to defeat the armies, capture Kala and fly to the surface.
+Stark instead used the Netherworlders' laboratories to create a duplicate of the Iron Man armor and claimed Stark escaped and summoned him, using the armor to defeat the armies, capture Kala and fly to the surface.
 Exposure to the surface world's air caused Kala to age rapidly into an elderly state.
-Realizing that her people could not live on the surface world, she renounced her plans of conquest, and was returned to the Netherworld where she regained her youth.
+Realizing that her people could not live on the surface world, she renounced her plans of conquest, and was returned to the Netherworld which restored her youth.

-Kala then planned to gain control of the Mole Man's realm in Subterranea by pretending to fall in love with him.
+Kala then planned to gain control of the Mole Man's realm in Subterranea by pretending to be infatuated with him.
 Mole Man had captured his greatest rival for rulership, Tyrannus, and Kala actually fell in love with Tyrannus instead.
+She freed Tyrannus from the control of Mole Man who was crushed to find that she had deceived and betrayed him.
+She teamed with Tyrannus in capturing the Mole Man, and planned to destroy surface civilization with molten lava.
+Kala planned to rule the entire realm with Tyrannus, but Tyrannus turned against her and imprisoned her, though she later regained her freedom.